otomato-gh/docker-exercise1/README.md

     - Define the command to run: `python3 front.py`

 ## Compose
-Write a docker-compose file that would containe 4 services:
+Write a docker-compose file that would contain 4 services:
 - front - serving the fronted app on port 80 of your host
     - Depends on `api`
     - Note - the frontend app needs the following env variables: